Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Resistance Letter Code (BS 1852 Code) Method:

-This method decimal point position is replaced by the suffix letters “K” for thousands or kiloohms, the letter “M” for millions of megaohms, and for both multiplier is denoted by letter “R” when the multiplier is equal to or less than 1.
+In this method, the decimal point position is replaced by the suffix letters “K” for thousands or kiloohms, the letter “M” for millions of megaohms, and for both multiplier is denoted by the letter “R” when the multiplier is equal to or less than 1.
 Any number coming after R is equivalent to a decimal point.

 Sometimes after the resistance value, an additional letter is used, which represents the tolerance of the resistor.
 The BS 1852 letter code and tolerance letter coding for resistors are shown below: